Infiland/TheColorfulCreature/CONTRIBUTING.md

 While debugging or testing in gamemaker, you won't see contributors, unless the steam version is ran.

 # How to add new or edit translations
-All translations for the game are found in https://docs.google.com/spreadsheets/d/1sO2gPX9AtXJVg1b7byPOB_xi-h8dwmZt5X0aZ08_LOo/edit#gid=0 , please update the docs if you are changing anything.
+All translations for the game are found in [this google sheet](https://docs.google.com/spreadsheets/d/1sO2gPX9AtXJVg1b7byPOB_xi-h8dwmZt5X0aZ08_LOo/edit#gid=0) , please update the docs if you are changing anything.
 Each cell is highlighted with a color:
 - Words that aren't highlighted mean that they are ready to be translated (WHITE color)
 - If you are unsure how to translate a certain word, highlight it in a YELLOW color.
 They can be highlighted by editors